Automated Explanation Selection for Scientific Discovery: Automated Reasoning for Explainability

-Recent advances have also built upon the capabilities of parallel SAT solvers, with the most efficient ones being clause-sharing portfolios of CDCL solvers.
-The massively parallel SAT solver Mallob builds upon a portfolio of some of the most successful sequential SAT solvers and employs a unique scalable clause-sharing strategy~\cite{Schreiber:2023:Thesis}.
+While the SAT solver with the highest average performance may not be optimal in all scenarios, the use of a portfolio of SAT solvers can significantly improve the expected overall performance, indicating that the selection of a solver should be based on the domain to be solved~\cite{Bach:2022:kPortfolios}.
+Recent advances have also built on the capabilities of parallel SAT solvers, with the most efficient being clause-sharing portfolios of CDCL solvers.
+The massively parallel SAT solver Mallob builds on a portfolio of some of the most successful sequential SAT solvers and employs a unique scalable clause-sharing strategy~\cite{Schreiber:2023:Thesis}.

-The problem of enumerating all models of a satisfiable formula, a.k.a.
-AllSAT, has been addressed with a variety of approaches that can be broadly classified into two categories: blocking approaches, which are based on incremental SAT solving using minimized blocking clauses~\cite{ Yu:2014:AllSAT}, and non-blocking approaches, which ensure exclusive enumeration through chronological backtracking~\cite{Grumberg:2004:MemoryEfficientAllSAT}.
+The problem of enumerating all models of a satisfiable formula (AllSAT) has been addressed by a variety of approaches that can be broadly classified into two categories: blocking approaches, which are based on incremental SAT solving using minimized blocking clauses~\cite{Yu:2014:AllSAT}, and non-blocking approaches, which ensure exclusive enumeration through chronological backtracking~\cite{Grumberg:2004:MemoryEfficientAllSAT}.
 A recent approach to AllSAT outperforms existing approaches by avoiding no-good learning through the combination of chronological backtracking and implicant shrinking~\cite{Spallitta:2023:EnumeratingDisjointModels}.